manishjanky/nagp-kubernetes-devops/README.md

 - **./** : Aka the root folder

   - **Dockerfile** : This file is required file to create the image of the nodejs based API Tier.
-  - **kustomization.yaml** : This files chains all the K8 spec files for deployments etc.
+  - **kustomization.yaml** : This files chains all the K8 spec files for deployments etc. as per _kubectl kustomize_.

 - **k8-specs** : This folder containg all the kubernetes specification files

-  - **api.yaml** : This file contains the spec for the API deployment and service named _api-service_
+  - **nagp-api.yaml** : This file contains the spec for the API deployment and service named _api-service_
   - **config.yaml** : This file contains the spec for the configmap and secrets i.e. DB credentials and other configs
-  - **db.yaml** : This file contains the spec for the DB deployment and service names _db-service_
+  - **mysql-db.yaml** : This file contains the spec for the DB deployment and service names _db-service_
+  - **namespace.yaml** : This file contains the spec for the namespace _nagp_
+  - **volumes.yaml** : This file contains the spec for the PersistentVolume and PersistentVolumeClaim
+  - **kustomization.yaml** : This contains specs as per _kubectl kustomize_ to help during the development stage to create/delete resources with one command(explained below in detail)

 - **init-db** : This Folder conatins the SQL Db realted files
   - **db-init.sql** : This file contains the DB initialization script that creates a SQL Table and adds some records to the same.